Green Current Solutions: A Unique Niche Fueled by Passion and Purpose

 GCS has two full-time employees, with plans to grow its workforce.
 The huge injection-molding machines are automated to work on their own, including robotic arms.
 “Both machines can be running, pumping out pallets all day, and there’s one person on the floor,” she says.
 “It’s able to keep our prices down.”
 GCS contracts with trucking firms to ship the pallets, furthering their efforts to support indirect jobs, as most of its customers are outside its Quad Cities home base.
 “Everybody we talk to are big, multinational companies, so they have facilities all over the place,” Becker says.

-GCS’s impact extends far beyond environmental benefits.
+Looking toward a brighter future GCS’s impact extends far beyond environmental benefits.
 The company is based in a distressed census tract and actively creates green jobs, while contributing to the local and global economy.
-GCS has customers and interest from around the world, and its largest client is a Minnesota-based food, agricultural and industrial product conglomerate.
+GCS has customers and interest from around the world, and its largest client is a Minnesota-based food, agricultural, and industrial product conglomerate.

 GCS launched in 2019, but the pandemic in 2020 slowed the start of the business.
 In 2021, GCS bought and renovated the former McLaughlin Body building at 401 12th Ave., East Moline, Ill.
 They have a 71,000-square-foot manufacturing facility and a nearby 32,000-square-foot warehouse for their shredding and grinding operations (the first steps in pallet production).
 The warehouse also stores the large plastic items LL&W pulls out of waterways.
 GCS started production in August 2023.